Fun times at zero expense: Free things to do in Ras Al Khaimah

 Named after a settlement in Ras Al Khaimah, Shimal is a small village located near the Hajar mountains.
 Featuring archaeological sites dating back to 2000 BC, it is one free activity you shouldn’t pass up if you ever visit Ras Al Khaimah.
 Many explorers visit the site as it is home to various tombs, ancient stone houses, watchtowers and the famous Sheba Palace.

-Shimal Village is an excellent spot for camping, a BBQ, and exploring caves and historical sites, making it one of the best Ras Al Khaimah attractions.
+Shimal Village is an excellent spot for camping, exploring caves and historical sites, making it one of the best Ras Al Khaimah attractions.
 The UAE’s UNESCO site is also worth visiting for those wishing to experience the wonders of a bygone age and contemplate the passage of time!

 Khozam Park